PropertyTaxProject/ptap/README.md

 # The Property Tax Appeal Project

 Welcome to the property tax appeal project repository.
-This is a flask/react project designed for deployment to AWS Elastic Beanstalk which files property tax appeals for low-income homeowners in Detroit and Chicago.
+This is a Flask/React project designed for deployment to AWS Lambda through Terraform which files property tax appeals for low-income homeowners in Detroit and Chicago.

 ## Setup